 Back in 2016, I wrote this post expecting I was going to have a daughter.
-Therefore, I started thinking about the various things I’d teach her growing up wrapped around personal finance.
+Therefore, I started thinking about the various things I’d teach my daughter involving personal finance.

 I was nervous about how to be a first-time dad, especially to a daughter.
 I had one friend in her early-30s perpetually go in and out of terrible relationships.
 The last thing I wanted was for my future daughter to go through 15 years of breakups.

-I’d like to revisit this topic and offer additional points.
+I’d like to revisit this topic and offer additional points about what we should teach our daughters.
 But first, a story.

 A Friend Looking For Love